tilburgsciencehub/music-to-scrape/docs/server.md

-# Configure server for being reachable on top-level domain (EC2)
+# Configure server for being reachable on the top-level domain (EC2)

 (thanks to ChatGPT..., using this prompt: "I'm running a flask frontend and fast API backend on ports 8000 and 8080 on an ec2 server.
 I launched both with docker compose.
 I have access to Route 53.
 I would now like to make the frontend available at HTTPS at a top level domain (music-to-scrape.com) and the api fast api (originally port 8080) at api.music-to-scrape.com.
 How do I do that?"